ggoad/web-excerpts-php/readme.md

 However, please understand that this is my life's work, and I'm not totally comfortable of just giving every bit of it away.
 Also, it could very well be a security issue to just give all of the structure away like that: it would take carful consideration and a considerable amount of time to clear it for that.
+Rest assured that these files are heavily tested, and have been ran hundreds of times.
 </p>
 </body>
 </html>